 - Dressing: I’m currently intrigued by Melissa D’arabian’s Mustard vinaigrette, cost for enough to dress a salad for four: 20 cents.

 Nutritional Information for Tuna Cakes:

 Cal: 353, 23% from fat; tot fat 11.51g, sat fat: 2.31g; chol 84mg; sod 987 mg; carb: 34g; fib: 4g; sug: 4g; prot: 29 g.

 Put Your Own Spin on It:

-My PayOff: This is both kid AND adult friendly: an inexpensive dinner using fish on the table in about 30 minutes?
+This is both kid AND adult friendly: an inexpensive dinner using fish on the table in about 30 minutes?
+A few extra in the freezer for another meal?
 What more payoff could I want?

 Made Tuna Cakes March 2012, priced $3.26 – remade and repriced February 2014 for $3.45